AltaPay/plugin-shopify/README.md

-# Shopify
+# ValitorOmni for ShopifyPlus

+##Change log

+    * 2.0.0
+        Multiple fixtures and improvements
+    * 1.0.0
-Official documentation for the Shopify plugin
+        First release of the plugin